 Decommissioning San Onofre Nuclear Generating Station

 SCE formally notified the Nuclear Regulatory Commission (NRC) on June 12, 2013 that it had permanently ceased operation of Units 2 and 3 on June 7, 2013.
-The notification, called a Certification of Permanent Cessation of Power Operations, set the stage for SCE to begin preparations for decommissioning.
+The notification, called a Certification of Permanent Cessation of Power Operations, set the stage for SCE to begin preparations for decommissioning and dismantling the plant.

-Decommissioning is a well-defined NRC process that involves transferring the used fuel into safe storage, followed by the removal and disposal of radioactive components and materials.
-Longer term, this process calls for reducing residual radioactivity to a level that is safe for unrestricted use by SCE’s employees and the public.
+Decommissioning is a well-defined NRC process that involves safely transferring the used nuclear fuel into storage, followed by the eventual removal and disposal of radioactive components and materials from the site.
+Any residual radioactivity will be reduced in a manner and to a level that is safe for unrestricted use by SCE’s employees and the public.
 This will support the termination of SCE’s NRC license and return of site to its owner, the U.S. Navy.

-SONGS Decommissioning Solutions (SDS) is the decommissioning general contractor.
+SONGS Decommissioning Solutions (SDS) is our decommissioning general contractor.
 The project is expected to create about 600 jobs during the 8-to-10-year dismantlement phase, and the majority of the labor force will be hired locally from the San Diego region.
-As decommissioning activities ramp up, any impacts to traffic and public access near the site are anticipated to be short-term and limited.
-SCE will make timely notifications to the public through posted signs and the SONGS Community website before any traffic impacts.

 Here, you’ll find detailed information about how we’re reducing public impacts and maintaining public access to areas close to the site.